 Christmas in Europe is a special time.
 A Christmas market, trees and decorations, Christmas carols … But all this you find not on Christmas itself, but earlier – on Advent.
 From December 23 to January 27, Europe is not the best place to visit: just before Christmas, everyone completely empties the store shelves and lies at the bottom: long weekends, no one works, except gas station, Donners and a few restaurants.
 The interval between Christmas and New Year and after the New Year is the time of sales of old clothing collections.
 And immediately after January 6, the holidays are completely over: the lights and the trees are removed.

-This post is for those who have just met the German christmas cookies fanaticism and don’t know where to start.
+This post is for those who have just met the fanaticism of Christmas cookies in Germany and don’t know where to start.
 You can easily find a couple of hundred cookie-themed recipes on the Internet, here are the most basic ones for beginners.

 As soon as the children go to the kindergarten, the kindergarten and school “tribute” begin.
 For St. Martin, to sell at the Christmas market, to fundraise for the trip, for Basteltag, for the pre-Christmas breakfast in the garden, for the school Christmas breakfast, for Easter …

-The main children’s autumn holiday is on the way – Sankt Martin Festival in Germany.
+The main children’s autumn holiday is on the way – Saint Martin Festival in Germany.
 Processions with lanterns are timed to this holiday.

 The memory of Saint Martin is celebrated on November 11th.
 But processions in his honor usually take place after All Saints’ Day, that is, after November 1, and small processions of one kindergarden or urban area can be scheduled for any day of the last week of October.